HarrisonGoldwyn/Masiello_group/README.md

 # Masiello_group
-Repository for packages and scripts that are often used by the Masiello group members
+This repository contains packages and scripts that are often used by the Masiello group members